mritogether/mritogether.github.io/index.md

 We are a [team](/committee) of MRI scientists from different aspects of the MRI world with a passion for Open Science.
 With the support from [ESMRMB](https://esmrmb.org/) this global workshop aims to bring MRI scientists together -- no matter if you are a physicist, engineer, computer scientist, radiographer, or physician.
 If you are passionate about Open Science, [join us](/registration)!

 <img src="/images/esmrmb_banner.png" style="max-width: 100%;"/>

-# Highlights

-## More than 65 confirmed speakers!

-The following is a list of some of the exceptional speakers that have confirmed their presence so far:

-<ul id="speakerList"></ul>

 <p>&nbsp;</p>